unbit/uwsgi-docs/Options.rst

 ``parser``: uwsgi_opt_add_string_list

-run the specified hook when the Emperor connection is lost
+``help``: run the specified hook when the Emperor connection is lost

 hook-as-vassal
 **************